sankeer28/DiscordBot-v1/README.md

 line 333 of index.js: please provide your discord bot token here.

-## click on startthebot.bat to run on your pc.
+## Click on startthebot.bat to run on your pc.
+## Running the bot 24/7
 you can also run this bot 24/7 using repl.it and a free website pinging service.
-You can see an example using this code [here](https://replit.com/@sankeer28/discord-bot-example?v=1)
+You can see an example using this code [here](https://replit.com/@sankeer28/discord-bot-example?v=1) you made need to install discord.js if the bot fails to work.